dbos-inc/dbos-docs/docs/getting-started/quickstart.md

    wsi
    ```

-We can now creae the Postgres database by running:
+We can now create the Postgres database by running:
    ```bash
 cd <application-folder>
 export PGPASSWORD=dbos